lazarow/exbar/README.md

 # exbar

-The implementation of the algorithm `exbar` based on the article (__Faster Algorithms for Finding Minimal Consistent DFAs__)[https://pdfs.semanticscholar.org/f74c/5462cec67439490bf73f652ecd7d5f3f2679.pdf].
+The implementation of the algorithm `exbar` based on the article !(__Faster Algorithms for Finding Minimal Consistent DFAs__)[https://pdfs.semanticscholar.org/f74c/5462cec67439490bf73f652ecd7d5f3f2679.pdf].

 The application should be compiled without any problems with G++ or MinGW.